vishalpalaniappan/asp-adli-python/README.md

 ### Arguments

-#### Required

-- `-source` : This argument represents the path to the source file to inject logs into.

 #### Optional
 - `-sysinfo` : A path to the System Definition File (SDF).
   - This information is used when injecting logs into all programs in a system.
-  - If no path is provided, then the sysinfo key in the header of the CDL file will be empty.
+  - If no path is provided, then the sysinfo key in the header of the CDL file will be an empty object.

 - `-uid` : A unique id representing this execution of the ADLI tool.
   - When injecting system logs using `adli_system.py`, this uid is passed to all programs in the system.